abi6374/Javasemproject/README.md

 A small, friendly Java console project for tracking visitor information.

-This README is intentionally short and humanized — just enough to help you (or the next person) get the project running quickly.
+This README is intentionally short — just enough to help you (or the next person) get the project running quickly.

 ## What this is